-The game that deserves the number one spot, for me is the first Capcom game title this year.
+The game that deserves the number one on the list of top 10 games of 2019.
+For me is the first Capcom game title this year.

 Resident Evil 2 is a survival horror game developed and published by Capcom on January 11, 2019.
 You control police officer Leon S. Kennedy and college student Claire Redfield as they attempt to escape from Raccoon City during a zombie apocalypse.

 Capcom has developed a new game engine called Reach Engine and is not afraid to show us what it can do.
 This is the second Capcom game on the same engine and it shows us amazing environments and almost real-life looking characters and models.
 The story is still the same one from the original Resident Evil 2 from back in 1998.
 The puzzles are the same but better.
 Now that Capcom has the ability to make better-looking environments I am looking up to Resident Evil 3 next year.